cmake: Move internal binaries from bin/ to libexec/ #31679

 - bitcoin-wallet

-And binaries installed to libexec/ are:
+And the binaries that are moved to `libexec/` are:

 - bench_bitcoin